What is the Oriel?

 - moving from City Road and building a new purpose-built centre (for all the current eye care services at City Road, including A&E and the children’s services in the Richard Desmond Children’s Eye Centre and UCL).

 Once our process concluded that there were more disadvantages to staying at the current site than moving to a purpose-built site, we considered a number of different locations.
 The St Pancras Hospital site offered the best chance of our being able to create the world class centre we want, and in a sustainable way.
-However, during this consultation, we are seeking suggestions for alternative locations.
+People could also suggest alternative locations during the public consultation which are now being reviewed.
+Read through our options appraisal process.

 What consideration will be given to patients with vision loss who might find it difficult to travel to a new location?